-Join us on Wednesday, May 27th as the AVA Webinar Series presents The SPARX Program: Promoting Healthy Relationships and Preventing Dating Violence by Raising Awareness Among Youth, Caregivers, and Professionals, featuring Pénélope Allard-Cobeto and Émilie Marien from SPARX for Positive Romantic and Intimate Relationships.
+Join us on Wednesday, May 27th as the AVA Webinar Series presents The SPARX Program: Promoting Healthy Relationships and Preventing Dating Violence by Raising Awareness Among Youth, Caregivers, and Professionals, featuring Pénélope Allard-Cobetto and Émilie Marien from SPARX for Positive Romantic and Intimate Relationships.

 Wednesday, May 27th, 2026